 Consider when fixing points were last tested and certified for Compliance, and whether these fixing points have been moved since the last certification.
 Commonly, Eyebolts and Anchorage Points should be tested annually, or more frequently if they have been moved.
 Heightsafe recommends that you arrange inspections for these more than once during the winter period for total peace of mind and to ensure maximum safety.

-Once initially installed, displays should also be checked by a specialist (specifically looking at anchorages and load testing) to ensure that they are in a safe working condition.
-Failure to have such tests completed is a breach of health and safety and could result in serious injuries – not what anyone has asked for this Christmas!
+Once initially installed, lights and decorations should be inspected by a specialist (looking specifically at anchorage and load Compliance Testing) to ensure they are in safe working condition.
+Failure to have such tests completed can not only put people at risk but will also be a breach of health and safety standards.

 There have been concerns raised in the past by fire safety experts that Christmas lights that are sold online can pose a higher fire risk and in turn presents itself as a high health and safety hazard.
 Therefore, Heightsafe recommends that you always test your Christmas lights for Compliance when required, particularly if they are to be used in the public domain.
 If you carry out testing of these lights regularly, they will pose minimal risk.

 If you are responsible for facilities such as shopping centres, retail units, high streets or seasonal parks such as Santa’s Grotto, then Heightsafe highly recommends that you look into arranging a Compliance Testing visit as soon as possible.
 This will ensure the safety of your staff, other personnel and your customers, and will minimise them falling from the ceiling or any fire risk.

 Heightsafe can provide installation, testing and certification of lighting and decorations with compliance in mind.
 With years of specialist experience within the Compliance department, you will have the guarantee of thorough inspections and official certification.
 So, leave it down to the specialists this festive season!
 Book Now.